Quick Details

 This workshop will be taught by one or more of these instructors.

-Suzanne fell hopelessly in love with kayaking in 1980.
-In 2017 she discovered stand up paddle boards and now has two favorite ways to play on the water.
-Suzanne has been guiding and teaching since 1996 and is a Master Maine Guide with ACA Coastal kayak Level 4 and SUP Level 2 Instructor certifications.
-“Helping someone master skills and gain a sense of comfort and connection with the ocean brings me tremendous joy!” she says.
-Suzanne has paddled the entire length of the coast of Maine three times.
-She says, “I really hope to paddle the whole coast again.
-It’s endlessly challenging and inspiring but this summer my sites are set on paddling among the icebergs of the north coast of Newfoundland”
+Suzanne fell in love with kayaking in 1980 & stand up paddle boarding in 2017 – two great ways to play on the water.
+Suzanne has been guiding and teaching since 1996 and is a Master Maine Guide.
+Her certifications include ACA Kayak Level 4, SUP Level 2 Instructor, and she recently added British Canoe Sea Leader to her credentials as well.
+“Helping someone gain a skill in a kayak or on a board and connection with the ocean brings me tremendous joy!” she says.
+Suzanne has paddled the entire coast of Maine three times and may just do it again.

 JOE GUGLIELMETTI